 Introduction

-If you've been following along with this series, you're now aware that there are three main approaches for your bank’s progressive modernization journey: journey-based, segment-based, and headless.
-Now that we’ve explored this first approach, it’s time to take a look at the segment-based method, another viable strategy your bank should consider.
+If you've been following along with this series, you're now aware that there are three main approaches for your bank's progressive modernization journey: journey-based, segment-based, and headless.
+Now that we've explored the first approach, it's time to take a look at the segment-based method, another viable strategy your bank should consider.

 What is the segment-based approach to progressive banking modernization?

-In these situations, banks are laboring with tech that’s at the end of its lifecycle, resulting in a near standstill of innovation, as well as sky-high maintenance costs.
-Once these banks reach an inevitable breaking point of technical debt, they decide that enough is enough, and who can blame them?
+In these situations, banks are laboring with tech that's at the end of its lifecycle, resulting in a near standstill of innovation, as well as sky-high maintenance costs.
+Once these banks reach an inevitable breaking point of technical debt, they decide that enough is enough β and who can blame them?

 Did you know